Kevin Coleman Jr.: College career

 On January 1, 2024, Coleman announced that he would be entering the transfer portal for the second time.
 On January 4, 2024, he announced that he would be transferring to Mississippi State.

 During the winter transfer period following the 2024 college football season, Coleman announced he would be transferring to Missouri for his final season of eligibility.

+Professional career

+Coleman was selected by the Miami Dolphins in the fifth round with the 177th overall pick in the 2026 NFL draft.